Meyniel's conjecture holds for random graphs

 which is at least $n/3$ for small enough $\eps$.
 Of course, for any $v \in S$, $N(v,r_0+1)\subseteq N(v,r)$.
-We conclude that (i) holds a.a.s.\ for all $s$ and $r$ in this case, and hence it holds in full generality a.a.s.
+We conclude that (i) holds a.a.s.\ for all sets $S$ and all $r$, where $s=|S|$, in this case.
+Hence (i) holds in full generality a.a.s.